justwawre/Alex/workshop/dsp_mem_opt/README.md

 		U16 def;
 	};
 } _SeDataS;

-//code needn no change
+_SchedData[i].abc = xxx;//code needn no change
-_SchedData[i].abc = xxx;
 ```
-If named union, it will require lots code changes.

-The problem  is that current compiler don't support it, so it need wait for clang migration.
+The ONLY problem is that the current compiler don't support anonymous union.

 # Supplements
 Here only list some tricks I use in last sprint,the topic about algorithm change is not covered, an example of removing the big auxiliary Space in the merge sort functionwill discuss next time .